mariafchrd/Web_scraping-_-/README.md

 # Web-scraping-
 using Selenium

-I wanted to save the links of some pdf's (containing my classes notes) to an excel sheet so i can have acces to them even if my username and password stopped being active .I didn't want to use up space in my computer and i found this to be the most efficient method.

-I started this project using Beautifulsoup, but i soon realized that because of the authentication that was needed to access the page, my program wouldn't return any objects.
-And i couldn't find a way to do it with Beautifulsoup.
-So that's why i used Selenium.

-The goal of this project was to get past the authentication wall and get to the page that contained the notes.
-That page had all of the class titles and under each one of them, all of the subunits.
-The text of the subunit is also a link and if you click that you get access to the pdf.
-I also used dataframes so i can save it to an excel .

-So the information that is scrapped is the title of the unit , the title of the subunit and lastly the link of the pdf (for all units and subunits).
-If one subunit or unit is empty then it moves on until it reaches the end of the page.

-(The code contains a lot of comments so i think is readable.)
+This project automates the process of saving PDF lecture notes from a password-protected educational platform to an Excel spreadsheet.
+Since my access to these notes depended on temporary login credentials, I created this solution to maintain permanent access without storing the files locally and using unnecessary disk space.

+Initially, I attempted to use BeautifulSoup for scraping, but quickly encountered limitations with the platform's authentication system.
+This led me to switch to Selenium, which could properly handle the login process and interact with the dynamic elements of the site.
+After authentication, the script navigates to the course page containing all class units and their subunits, where each subunit link leads directly to a PDF file.

+The program extracts three key pieces of information for each entry: the unit title, subunit title, and PDF link.
+These are organized into a pandas DataFrame for clean structuring before being exported to Excel.
+The script is designed to skip any empty units or subunits, processing all available content until reaching the end of the page.
+Detailed comments throughout the code make each step clear and understandable.